-I can still remember first hearing the title track.
-It was recorded on 15th July 1986 in a single ten-hour session at LA’s Sunset Sound.
+The famous title track was recorded on 15th July 1986 in a single ten-hour session at LA’s Sunset Sound.
 Prince was experimenting with a new piece of kit – the Fairlight sampler/synth – but characteristically made the technology swing in a way that no other artist could.
 The track also demonstrates his love of space; it’s essentially just a minimalist blues featuring a three-note melody line, some sampled drums/bass and a bit of electric guitar.
-Listening again on the day after the Westminster terror attack of 23rd March, the song’s lyric also seems as relevant now as it was in 1987:
+Listening again on the day after the Westminster Bridge terror attack of 23rd March, the song’s lyric also seems as relevant now as it was in 1987:

 Hurricane Annie ripped the ceiling of a church and killed everyone inside